Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Background

-The influence of a personality similarity-attraction effect on people’s trust and perception has been a central focus in human-agent interaction studies.
-Zhou et al. \cite{zhou2019trusting} found that agents that align their personality traits with user expectations are trusted more, demonstrating the role of personality congruence.
-In the setting of in-car speech interfaces, Braun et al. \cite{braun2019your} showed that there was higher likability and trust for an assistant who matched the personality of the driver, and lower likability and trust for incorrectly matched personalities.
-Nass et al. \cite{nass2000does} confirmed that people demonstrated a similarity-attraction effect regarding personality for computer-generated speech, even when personality is not relevant to that speech.
-In a study by Maxim et al. \cite{maxim2023impact}, it was found that matching a virtual human’s vocalic extroversion level with a participant’s extroversion level did not result in a similarity-attraction effect or impact the effectiveness of the mental health intervention.
-Instead, the participant’s own extroversion level was the primary factor influencing their ratings.
-Cumbal et al. \cite{cumbal2024let} looked at three situations when an agent got interrupted by a human.
+The influence of a personality similarity-attraction effect on people's trust and perception has been a central focus in human-agent interaction studies. \cite{zhou2019trusting} found that agents that align their personality traits with user expectations are trusted more, demonstrating the role of personality congruence.
+In the setting of in-car speech interfaces, \cite{braun2019your} showed that there was higher likability and trust for an assistant who matched the personality of the driver, and lower likability and trust for incorrectly matched personalities. \cite{nass2000does} confirmed that people demonstrated a similarity-attraction effect regarding personality for computer-generated speech, even when personality is not relevant to that speech.
+In a study by \cite{maxim2023impact}, it was found that matching a virtual human's vocalic extroversion level with a participant's extroversion level did not result in a similarity-attraction effect or impact the effectiveness of the mental health intervention.
+Instead, the participant's own extroversion level was the primary factor influencing their ratings. \cite{cumbal2024let} looked at three situations when an agent got interrupted by a human.
 The agent would either ignore the interruption, yield to the human, or acknowledge the interruption and finish its thought.
-The study’s results showed that this change in behavior impacted people’s perceptions of the agent’s personality as well as how much they enjoyed interacting with the agent.
+The study's results showed that this change in behavior impacted people's perceptions of the agent's personality as well as how much they enjoyed interacting with the agent.